 The final step was to spray the window frame with a few coats of shiny lacquer.

 To be honest, I am having a hard time deciding what to do with this window frame.
 Not because of a shortage of ideas but because there are so many ways to display it.
 We love how it looks as simple wall decor in the bedroom, but you just may see some reinventions of it in the coming weeks.
 I think this indecision is a sign that I need to go on a hunt for more rustic window frames to upcycle!
+Check out these other five ways to re-purpose old frames or these yard sale find transformations.

 What is your favourite yard sale find?